wolfoxonly/scn/scn.si4project/Backup/README(954).md

 To use, make sure that you have fetched the upstream repository branch in which the subtree is
 maintained:
-* for `src/secp256k1`: https://github.com/Starchain-core/secp256k1.git (branch master)
+* for `src/secp256k1`: https://github.com/StarChain-core/secp256k1.git (branch master)
-* for `src/leveldb`: https://github.com/Starchain-core/leveldb.git (branch Starchain-fork)
+* for `src/leveldb`: https://github.com/StarChain-core/leveldb.git (branch StarChain-fork)
-* for `src/univalue`: https://github.com/Starchain-core/univalue.git (branch master)
+* for `src/univalue`: https://github.com/StarChain-core/univalue.git (branch master)
-* for `src/crypto/ctaes`: https://github.com/Starchain-core/ctaes.git (branch master)
+* for `src/crypto/ctaes`: https://github.com/StarChain-core/ctaes.git (branch master)

 Usage: `git-subtree-check.sh DIR (COMMIT)`